Your How-to Guide to Visiting Jeronimos Monastery in Lisbon

 The Refectory at Jeronimos Monastery was the dining hall for the monks and is another impressive example of Manueline architecture.
 The room is adorned with intricate carvings and has a stunning vaulted ceiling.
 You can imagine what it was like to dine in this grand space centuries ago.

 The High Choir at Jeronimos Monastery is a striking feature that should not be missed.
 The choir is located above the entrance to the monastery and was used by the monks for chanting and singing during religious services.
-The intricately carved stalls are beautiful examples of Manueline art and provide a unique glimpse into the spiritual practices of the past.
+The intricately carved stalls are beautiful examples of Manueline art.

 Jeronimos Monastery Church: free